pauljeter/pauljeter-astro/src/content/blog/animating-angular-apps-ngshow-and-nghide.md

 #### ngShow and ngHide Classes
 For ngShow and ngHide, the classes that are added are `.ng-hide-add` and `.ng-hide-remove`.

-Note that `.ng-show` isn’t one of the classes.
+Note that `.ng-show` isn't one of the classes.

 We will have two buttons that will toggle show/hide their respective images.

-We’ll just need an HTML file (`index.html`), a CSS file (`style.css`), and a JS file (`app.js`) to setup our Angular application.
-Let’s get our HTML and JS files going so we can focus on the CSS file.
+We'll just need an HTML file (`index.html`), a CSS file (`style.css`), and a JS file (`app.js`) to setup our Angular application.
+Let's get our HTML and JS files going so we can focus on the CSS file.
 The CSS file is where the magic happens.

 #### Setting Up Angular Application
 Here is our JavaScript where we define our Angular application.